syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ![RibbonContextualTabGroup with background color](Dealing-With-Ribbon-imgaes/contextual-tab-group-background.png)

 ## Foreground

-The Ribbon Contextual Tab group foreground color can be changed using `Foreground` property.
+The foreground color of tab groups can be changed using `Foreground` property.When you change the foreground of a contextual tab group, it reflected in all tab groups inside that group.

 {% tabs %}
 {% highlight xaml %}